 - Define alternative transportation plans both for supplied parts and finished products.
 This can also mean seeking new carriers or partnering with a 3PL provider.

-- Evaluate each supplier: are there alternative suppliers for the raw material, how long will it take to change suppliers, how much will it affect cost, are there alternative raw materials.
+- Evaluate each supplier: are there alternative suppliers for the raw material, how long will it take to change suppliers, how much will it affect the cost, are there alternative raw materials.

 - Establish inventory visibility: where and how many items are located in your supply chain, how easily can they be transported and re-positioned.
 A well-managed TMS would be valuable here.

-- Set up a detailed list of external factors and risk that could cause further supply chain disruptions.
+- Set up a detailed list of external factors and risks that could cause further supply chain disruptions.
 Determine any weak spot in your supply chain.
 Create a strategic supply chain design against disruptions.

 - Segment your supply chain.
 A flexible supply chain can help you avoid risks with a single supplier, production line, or transportation route.
-Note: segmentation of facilities is more suitable for larger companies with a very high volume of production.
+Note: The segmentation of facilities is more suitable for larger companies with a very high volume of production.

 - Regionalize your supply chain.
 If your company depends heavily on a global supply chain, natural disasters and geopolitical conflicts could impact its performance quickly and significantly.
 To avoid this, many companies choose regional supply chains and local sourcing and distribution, limiting disruption risks to one region.

 - The Cost of Shipping: What Customers Want